backdoorcodr/blockchain-on-kubernetes/README.md

 1. Availability: Should always be available
 2. Resiliency: Should be able to recover from a failure induced by load, attacks and failures.
 3. Elasticity: It should be able to spin up new blockchain network
+4. Isolation: Should be able to isolate multiple blockchain infrastructures
-4. Logging, Debugging, Tracing: Should have the ability to trace the performance of blockchain components running within the infrastructure.
+5. Logging, Debugging, Tracing: Should have the ability to trace the performance of blockchain components running within the infrastructure.
 If something goes wrong, developers should be able to debug.
-5. Health checking and alerting: Should be able to generate alerts and perform health checks.
+6. Health checking and alerting: Should be able to generate alerts and perform health checks.
-6. Management: Should be able to provide overview of the underlying infrastructure with different stats and status of components running.
+7. Management: Should be able to provide overview of the underlying infrastructure with different stats and status of components running.

 Hence, in order to address these points; I am setting up a basic blockchain on kubernetes running on minikube.
 Obviously, if you get access to EKS/AKS; please feel free to make changes accordingly.